ubc-library-rc/intro-AGOL/content/analyze-data.md

 In this section, we want to continue exploring COVID-19 data, and deaths due to COVID-19, in Canada.
 We saw that the John Hopkins data only has provincial-level data for Canada, so let's see if we can find data with more detail.

 It turns out there are some other data available about COVID-19 in Canada.
-Some provide data for download, and some sites proivde visualizations or maps with the data available.
+Some provide data for download, and some sites provide visualizations or maps with the data available.
 Below is a list of just some of the COVID-19 data resources.

 [Esri COVID-19 Open Data](https://resources-covid19canada.hub.arcgis.com/pages/open-data)